kshaffer/courses/as4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for March 9/10

+Please transcribe *all four parts* (two violins, viola, and cello) of [Four-Part Transcription No. 4](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cdWp4Zk9Uc1JhRUk/view?usp=sharing), and provide appropriate harmonic labels (key(s), Roman numerals, and figured bass/inversions).
+The beginning tonic is B-flat.
+Use your ears to determine the mode (major/minor), if/when/where it modulates, and the meter.

+Please complete Melodic Transcription No. 4, begun in class on Wendesday/Thursday, March 4/5, and submit to your instructor.
+Audio can be [downloaded here]().
+(Audio will be posted online after Thursday's classes.
+You will need to be logged into Google Drive with your CU account.)
+Beginning tonic is A. Be sure to transcribe the vocal melody *and* indicate the ending key.

 ## Prep for March 4/5

 Please transcribe *all four parts* (two violins, viola, and cello) of [Four-Part Transcription No. 3](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6ccVVxQzBUMGY0V2s/view?usp=sharing), and provide appropriate harmonic labels (key(s), Roman numerals, and figured bass/inversions).
 The beginning tonic is C. Use your ears to determine the mode (major/minor), if/when/where it modulates, and the meter.